Mirza Fakhrul Islam Alamgir

 Mirza Fakhrul Islam Alamgir (born 26 January 1948) is a Bangladeshi politician.
 He has been the secretary general of the Bangladesh Nationalist Party (BNP) since 2016.
 He was a member of the parliament for Thakurgaon-1 constituency from 2001 to 2006.
-In that term, he was also appointed as the Minister of State in charge of the Ministry of Agriculture and later Ministry of Civil Aviation and Tourism.
+In that term, he was also appointed the Minister of State in charge of the Ministry of Agriculture and later Ministry of Civil Aviation and Tourism.

 Early life

-Alamgir was born on 26 January 1948 in Thakurgaon District to Mirza Ruhul Amin (d.
-2008), a former member of parliament and Mirza Fatima Amin (d.
-2018), a homemaker.
+Alamgir was born on 26 January 1948 in Thakurgaon District to Mirza Ruhul Amin, a former member of parliament and Mirza Fatima Amin, a homemaker.
+He completed his HSC from Dhaka College and graduation from University of Dhaka.
+His Anchestral Home is in Mirzapur Village of Atwari Upazila in Panchagarh District.

 Political career

 Student politics

 Alamgir was active in student politics at Dhaka University.
 He was a member of the then East Pakistan Students Union (EPSU), now known as Bangladesh Students Union, and was elected as the secretary general of the organization's SM Hall unit in the university.
 Alamgir rose through the ranks of EPSU and, at the height of the 1969 uprising against the Ayub Khan administration, he was elected as the organization's Dhaka University president.